VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `DeltaTime`: A `float` representing the time step for the rotation calculation.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput`, where the results of the rotation adjustment are stored.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput`, where the results of the rotation adjustment are stored.

 ### Process
 1. **Rotation Mode Check**: Determines if the character should orient its rotation to the movement direction or follow the controller's desired rotation.